The preferred form of a ROR identifier (a "ROR ID", the

 The unique portions of ROR identifiers have a consistent pattern and can be validated with regular expressions.
-The unique string consists of 9 characters: a zero followed by 6 characters that can be either lower-case letters or integers, and 2 concluding integers.
+The unique string consists of 9 characters: a zero, 6 characters that can be either lower-case letters or integers, and 2 concluding integers.
 The unique string always begins with a zero so that ROR ID landing pages such as https://ror.org/02mhbdp94 can be easily differentiated from ROR web pages such as https://ror.org/about.

 The ROR ID pattern uses base 32 Crockford encoding, which excludes letters "I", "L", "O", and "U".
 The last 2 digits of the ROR identifier are a checksum that follows the ISO/IEC 7064:2003 standard.
 See the code that generates the ROR ID and the checksum calculation for further details.

 Regular expressions to validate the unique portion of the ROR ID pattern include the following: